 The quiet seaside community of Newburyport in northeastern Massachusetts is best known today for its recreational sailing, seafood, and plethora of tourist activities.
 But two centuries ago, the wharves were a hive of backbreaking work, as the bustling seaport exported American goods to faraway Atlantic markets.

 One extant reminder of this shipping legacy is the historic custom house, now converted into a maritime museum.
 Newburyport was a significant port of entry from the early years of the independent United States of America.
-President George Washington appointed several of the trade officers stationed at the custom house, and the historic structure was designed by the architect Robert Mills who would later go on the Washington Monument, Treasury Department, Patent Office, and other buildings.
+President George Washington appointed several of the trade officers stationed at the custom house, and the historic structure was designed by the architect Robert Mills who would later go on to design the Washington Monument, Treasury Department, Patent Office, and other notable federal buildings.

 Construction of the custom house was completed in 1834, and Newburyport’s industry thrived for decades thereafter.
 Beginning in the 1870s, however, the advent of the railroad (and Newburyport’s distance from a rail hub) precipitated a long term decline in the local shipping business.
 By the first decade of the 20th century the staffing expenses at the custom house exceeded its tax revenue, and by 1910 the trading post was shuttered and sold.